Miriam Margolyes: Career

 She played Professor Sprout in Harry Potter and the Chamber of Secrets (2002) and again in Harry Potter and the Deathly Hallows – Part 2 (2011).
-In a 2011 interview on The Graham Norton Show, in regard to her Potter costars, Margolyes said that she got on well with Maggie Smith, but rather bluntly admitted that she "didn't like the one that died", referring to Richard Harris.
-In 2024, Margolyes enraged adult Harry Potter fans by stating, "I worry about Harry Potter fans because they should be over that by now.
-It was 25 years ago, and it’s for children."
-Harry Potter fans responded on X, one saying "Nobody has a right to try and shame people into not enjoying something they harmlessly enjoy."
+In a 2011 interview on The Graham Norton Show, Margolyes said she got on well with Maggie Smith, but bluntly admitted that she "didn't like the one that died", referring to Richard Harris.
+In 2024, she enraged adult Harry Potter fans by stating, "I worry about Harry Potter fans because they should be over that by now.
+It was 25 years ago, and it's for children."
+Fans responded on X, one saying "Nobody has a right to try and shame people into not enjoying something they harmlessly enjoy."
 Louis Chilton wrote in The Independent that "Margolyes does have that right.
-Don’t we all?
-And what’s a bit of shame every now and then between friends?"
+Don't we all?
+And what's a bit of shame every now and then between friends?"

-In 2004, Margolyes played the role of Peg Sellers, the mother of Peter Sellers, in the Golden Globe winning film The Life and Death of Peter Sellers.
+In 2004, Margolyes played Peg Sellers, the mother of Peter Sellers, in the Golden Globe-winning film The Life and Death of Peter Sellers.

-Margolyes was one of the original cast of the London production of the musical Wicked opposite Idina Menzel in 2006, playing Madame Morrible, a role she played again on Broadway in 2008.
+Margolyes was one of the original cast of the London production of the musical Wicked opposite Idina Menzel in 2006, playing Madame Morrible, a role she reprised on Broadway in 2008.

 In 2009, she appeared in a new production of Endgame by Samuel Beckett at the Duchess Theatre in the West End.

-Margolyes voiced the role of Mrs. Plithiver, a blind snake, in the 3D-animated-epic film Legend of the Guardians: The Owls of Ga'Hoole (2010).
+Margolyes voiced Mrs Plithiver, a blind snake, in the 3D-animated-epic film Legend of the Guardians: The Owls of Ga'Hoole (2010).

-In 2011, Margolyes recorded a narrative for the album The Devil's Brides by klezmer musician-ethnographer Yale Strom.
+In 2011, she recorded a narrative for the album The Devil's Brides by klezmer musician-ethnographer Yale Strom.

-Margolyes played recurring character Prudence Stanley in the Australian-based TV series Miss Fisher's Murder Mysteries from 2012 to 2015.
+Margolyes played the recurring character Prudence Stanley in the Australian-based TV series Miss Fisher's Murder Mysteries from 2012 to 2015.

 In 2014, she voiced Nana in the Disney Junior animated series Nina Needs to Go!

 In January 2016, Margolyes appeared in The Real Marigold Hotel, a travel documentary in which a group of eight celebrities travelled to India to see whether retirement would be more rewarding there than in the UK.
-The series was reprised for two Christmas Specials The Real Marigold On Tour, from Florida and Kyoto.
+The series was reprised for two Christmas Specials, The Real Marigold On Tour, from Florida and Kyoto.
 She narrated the 2016 ITV documentary about Lady Colin Campbell entitled Lady C and the Castle.

 In December 2017, Margolyes appeared in the second season of The Real Marigold On Tour to Chengdu and Havana.
 She appeared in the first episode of the third series, in which she travelled to St Petersburg with Bobby George, Sheila Ferguson and Stanley Johnson.